cagov/innovation-hub.ca.gov/docs/pages/data/race-ethnicity-standard.md

 ---
 layout: page
-title: California's race and ethnocity data standard
+title: California's race and ethnicity data standard
 parentid: Data
 description: Standards that support the consistent collection, analysis, and reporting of data on race and ethnicity across state departments and agencies
 headerlabel: Standards and principles